 - Your belly will be filled with gas to help the surgeon see inside your abdomen.

 - The surgeon will make a few small incisions near your belly button.
 They’ll insert a lighted laparoscope into one incision.
 Surgical instruments will be inserted into the other openings.

-- The surgeon will use a knife, heat, or a laser to remove as much of the endometriosis tissue as possible from organs like your ovaries, bladder, fallopian tubes, and rectum.
+- The surgeon will use a knife, heat, or a laser to remove as much of the tissue as possible from organs like your ovaries, bladder, fallopian tubes, and rectum.
 A sample of this tissue may go to a lab for testing.